madscientist42/msiklm/README.md

     the result will be the same as supplying it only once valid colors are: none, off (equivalent to none), red, orange, yellow, green, sky, blue, purple, white

 <color> <brightness> OR <color_left,color_middle,color_right> <brightness>
     set the respective zone's color(s) at the specified brightness; valid brightnesses
     are: low, medium, high remark: to disable the illumination, use off or none as global color

 <color> <mode> OR <color_left,color_middle,color_right> <mode>
     sets the respective zone's color(s) and active the specified mode mode is one of the following effects: normal, gaming, breathe, demo, wave

 <color> <brightness> <mode> OR <color_left,color_middle,color_right> <brightness> <mode>
     simultaneously sets the respective zone's color(s) with a specified brightness and a mode

 <mode>
     only set a mode and keep the colors unchanged

-White's not as clean as one would want with this keyboard.
-The backlight's fine, the underlight effects with it because of LED placement is...funky.
-YMMV.